This is a brief guide, primarily about housing, transit and food in Korea.

 Once you’re in Seoul, how do you navigate the city?
 Seoul is quite vast, and depending on where you are you can either take a taxi or the subway.
 Taxis are cheap, and are able to take foreign credit cards.
 Most taxi drivers won’t speak english, but if you show them on a map it should be fine.
 This is the most straightforward.

-For taking the subway, you’ll need a T-money card (or a Korean debit/credit card but if you’re reading this you won’t have one lol).
+For taking the subway, you used need a T-money card (or a Korean debit/credit card but if you’re reading this you won’t have one lol).
 There is a T-money app, or it may be possible to use Apple Wallet.
 There is a reddit post which may be more informative, I don’t know since I used a Korean debit card.

 Note that preparing cash to load a physical T-money card is probably good, since a friend visiting found that it’s not possible to use a foreign credit card because it converts credit into something that can be used as cash.